DukeLarsey/DukeLarsey/README.md

 ## Hi there 👋

-My name is Duke, a software developer.
+My name is Duke.
 My passion rests in how we can utilize emerging digital technologies to deliver real-world software solutions.

 🔭 I’m currently enrolled in Thrive Africa's full Software Engineering Program💻 <br>
 👯 I’m looking to collaborate on custom mobile app & web development projects🖥💡 <br>